ESS Technology

-ESS Technology Incorporated is a private manufacturer of computer multimedia products, Audio DACs and ADCs based in Fremont, California with R&D centers in Kelowna, British Columbia, Canada and Beijing, China.
-It was founded by Forrest Mozer in 1983.
+ESS Technology Incorporated is a private manufacturer of computer multimedia products, Audio DACs and ADCs based in Fremont, California, with R&D centers in Kelowna, British Columbia, Canada and Beijing, China.
+It was founded by Forrest Mozer in 1983 as Electronic Speech Systems.
 Robert L. Blair is the CEO and President of the company.

-Historically, ESS Technology was most famous for their line of Audiodrive chips for audio cards.
-Now they are known for their line of Sabre DAC and ADC products.
+Historically, ESS Technology was most famous for its speech synthesis technology developed by Mozer as well as its line of sound chips for audio cards such as the AudioDrive series.
+Currently, it is known for the SABRE line of DAC and ADC products used in several audio and mobile devices.

 History

-ESS Technologies was founded in 1983 as Electronic Speech Systems, by Professor Forrest Mozer, a space physicist at the University of California, Berkeley and Todd Mozer, Forrest Mozer's son, and Joe Costello, the former manager of National Semiconductors Digitalker line of talking chips.
-Costello left soon after the formation and started Cadence Designs with his former boss from National.
-Fred Chan VLSI designer and software engineer, in Berkeley, California, joined in 1985, and took over running the company in 1986 when Todd Mozer left for graduate school.
+ESS Technologies was founded in 1983 as Electronic Speech Systems, by Professor Forrest Mozer, a space physicist at the University of California, Berkeley and Todd Mozer, Forrest Mozer's son, and Joe Costello, the former manager of National Semiconductor's Digitalker line of talking chips.
+The company was created at least partially as a way to market Mozer's speech synthesis system (described in US patents 4,214,125, 4,433,434 and 4,435,831) after his (3-year, summer 1978 to summer 1981, extended) contract with National Semiconductor expired sometime in 1983.
+Costello left soon after its formation and started Cadence Designs with his former boss from National.
+Fred Chan, a VLSI designer and software engineer in Berkeley, California, joined in 1985, and took over running the company in 1986 when Todd Mozer left for graduate school.

-The company was created at least partially as a way to market Mozer's speech synthesis system (described in US patents 4,214,125, 4,433,434 and 4,435,831) after his (3-year, summer 1978 to summer 1981, extended) contract with National Semiconductor expired in 1983 or so.

 Electronic Speech Systems produced synthetic speech for, among other things, home computer systems like the Commodore 64.
 Within the hardware limitations of that time, ESS used Mozer's technology, in software, to produce realistic-sounding voices that often became the boilerplate for the respective games.
 Two popular sound bites from the Commodore 64 were "He slimed me!!" from Ghostbusters and Elvin Atombender's "Another visitor.
 Stay a while—stay forever!" in the original Impossible Mission.

 At some point, the company moved from Berkeley to Fremont, California.
 Around that time, the company was renamed to ESS Technology.

-Later, in 1994, Forrest Mozer's son Todd Mozer, an ESS employee, branched off and started his own company called Sensory Circuits Inc, later Sensory, Inc. to market speech recognition technology.
+Later, in 1994, Forrest Mozer's son Todd Mozer, an ESS employee, branched off and started his own company called Sensory Circuits Inc. (later Sensory, Inc.) to market speech recognition technology.